You can apply for a Tier 2 (Sportsperson) visa if all of the following apply:

 How long it will take

-How much you pay for a Tier 2 (Sportsperson) visa depends on your situation, where you are and how you apply.
+How much you pay for a Tier 2 (Sportsperson) visa depends on where you are.

 How long you can stay